rodekruis/DEH-Admin-Manual/README.md

 6. Save geo permissions

 ### TaskRouter (for future)
+> _The taskrouter information is useful for Twilio Flex.
+If you only use EspoCRM, this is not relevant._
+>

 ### Send Kobo form submissions to EspoCRM
 There is a product from 510 which allows you to create your own Kobo to EspoCRM connection.
 Following the steps in [this repository](https://github.com/rodekruis/kobo-connect), you can send Kobo form submissions to an entity of choice in EspoCRM.